istresearch/scrapy-cluster/docs/topics/introduction/quickstart.rst

   OK

-This test spins up a spider using the internal Scrapy API, directs it a real webpage to go crawl, then ensures it writes the result to Kafka.
+This test spins up a spider using the internal Scrapy API, directs it to a real webpage to go crawl, then ensures it writes the result to Kafka.

 .. note:: This test takes around 20 - 25 seconds to complete, in order to compensate for server response times or potential crawl delays.